DawidFrankiewicz/react-tailwind-components/node_server/README.md

 npm run dev
 ```

-Make sure to run the MongoDB (mongod) server first to make website work.
+Make sure to run the MongoDB (mongod) server first to make dev website work.
-Import sample data into 'react-tailwind-components' database from folder - [components](./components.json) - to your database
+Import sample data into 'react-tailwind-components' database to 'components' collection - from file - [components](./components.json) - to your database